Yiling-Huo/yiling-huo.github.io/resources.md

 - Remove outliers:

   <a href="/files/resources/r/remove_outlier_function.R" download>Download</a>.
-  A simple function that remove outliers from a data frame based on the 3s.d. rule.
+  A simple function that removes outliers from a data frame based on the 3s.d. rule.